Spring Garden Soil Elixir

 • The Borax powder adds Boron, one of the most important elements in the biochemical sequence of plant growth.

-• Cranberry juice is full of vitamins and minerals, as well as acting as an anti-bacterial agent and having an acidic pH.
-Depending on how the juice is processed, it can contain significant amino acids as well.
+• Cranberry juice is full of vitamins and minerals, acts as an antibacterial agent, and has an acidic pH.
+Depending on how the juice is processed, it can also contain significant amino acids.

 Spring Garden Soil Elixir

 This recipe is based on a 20′ x 50′ garden or 1000 sq. ft.
-Make the adjustments for your garden size.
+Adjust for your garden size.

 Author: Stephen Scott